I've been an online writer for several years. My articles focus on a wide range of topics, including skin care, fashion and holidays.

-I understand that this is a highly sensitive topic of discussion, but I believe talking about it is the only way to gain insight into why some people hold the views they do and even if in the end we can't find a way to agree, perhaps there will be a newfound respect for those who hold opposing beliefs.
+I understand that this is a highly sensitive topic of discussion, but I believe talking about it is the only way to gain insight into why some people hold the views they do.
+Even if in the end we can't find a way to agree, perhaps there will be a newfound respect for those who hold opposing beliefs.

 So Can You Be Goth And Hate The Music?

-Like with many things in life, it can be hard to answer this question with an overall ''Yes'' or ''No'' response as I feel it greatly depends on the individual but as a general rule I am inclined to say that yes, you can be a Goth without liking the music.
+Like with many things in life, it can be hard to answer this question with an overall ''Yes'' or ''No'' response as I feel it greatly depends on the individual.
+However, as a general rule, I am inclined to say that yes, you can be a Goth without liking the music.
 Though I respect the opinions of those who say ''definitely not'' and I think they hold some valid points that should definitely be considered, I do think that there are a lot of grey areas surrounding this argument.

-I recognise that for many people the answer to this question is as easy as black and white, as for them ''the music is what makes the subculture'' and therefore their views fall in line with those that believe if you are to class yourself as Goth then you must listen to and enjoy the music.
+I recognise that for many people the answer to this question is as easy as black and white.
+For them, ''the music is what makes the subculture.''
+Therefore, their views fall in line with those that believe if you are to class yourself as Goth then you must listen to and enjoy the music.

 Whilst the creation of Goth subculture was undoubtedly sparked by the music -and I hope that all of those within the community will respect and appreciate that fact- there is way more to being Goth than just the music.

-Of course for those that were around when the scene first kicked off it's easy to see why music is so fundamentally important, with the introduction of Goth clubs and concerts giving them safe places to meet up and enjoy each others company.
-However as someone who wasn't even alive during the 80's and really doesn't enjoy concerts or club atmospheres, it's difficult to see things the same way.
+Of course, for those that were around when the scene first kicked off, it's easy to see why music is so fundamentally important.
+The introduction of Goth clubs and concerts gave them safe places to meet up and enjoy each others company.
+However, as someone who wasn't even alive during the 80s and really doesn't enjoy concerts or club atmospheres, it's difficult to see things the same way.

 Talking About Music Makes You An Elitist!

-I'm sure many of will have seen the word ''elitism'' used to label certain kinds of Goths within the subculture but sometimes that word can be misused creating a whole new area of confusion.
+I'm sure many of will have seen the word ''elitism'' used to label certain kinds of Goths within the subculture, but sometimes that word can be misused, which creates a whole new area of confusion.

 It's important to remember that though you may not like the popular Goth bands, there are so many different music genres that vary so much from each other and usually there is at least one Goth band that you will find fits your tastes.
 It's just about trial and error and research.